Who is Satoshi Nakamoto, the mysterious creator of Bitcoin?

 Perhaps the most intriguing thing about Nakamoto is that he may have been a famous member of the crypto community who skillfully hid – or still hides – that he was the one who invented bitcoin.
 The debate continues, but most often two names come up: Hal Finney, Nick Szabo and Craig Wright.

 Hal Finney – a game developer, a prominent member of the cypherpunk movement (crypto fans) and one of the first to notice information about Bitcoin in the newsletter.
 Finney became the recipient of the very first BTC transaction – 10 bitcoins from Satoshi Nakamoto.
-Same emails publishedthat Finny and Nakamoto were exchanging.
+Also published are the emails that Finney and Nakamoto exchanged.

-Sorry, in 2014 Finney died from amyotrophic lateral sclerosis (Lou Gehrig’s disease) In one of his latest posts on the Bitcointalk forum, he wrotethat the true identity of Satoshi Nakamoto remained a mystery to him.
+Unfortunately, in 2014, Finney passed away from amyotrophic lateral sclerosis (Lou Gehrig’s disease).
+In one of his last posts on the Bitcointalk forum, he wrote that the true identity of Satoshi Nakamoto remained a mystery to him.

 Craig Wright – we already wrote about Wright in one of the previous articles.
 Unlike Sabo and Finny, he just claims and insists that he is Satoshi Nakamoto.
 Wright even registered the copyright for the Bitcoin White Paper and the cryptocurrency source code.
-However, for now he did not provide any evidence, and a number of famous personalities openly called him a liar and a fraudster – including the creator of Ethereum Vitalik Buterin.
+However, so far he has not provided any evidence, and a number of famous personalities openly called him a liar and a fraudster – including the creator of Ethereum Vitalik Buterin.

 It’s fair to say that Gavin Andersen, to whom Nakamoto gave the source code in 2010, for a long time believed that Wright was Nakamoto, and said that Wright privately proved it to him.
-But Andersen in the end admittedthat he was most likely deceived.
+But Andersen also eventually admitted that he was most likely deceived.

-By the way, Wright is the main inspirer of cryptocurrency.
-Bitcoin Satoshi Vision (BSV), which is designed to bring to life the “true vision of Satoshi” (as opposed to the allegedly distorting functionality of the current version of BTC and Bitcoin Cash).
-At the moment, there are only about 200 nodes in the BSV blockchain (Bitcoin has over 83,000), and recently trading in this coin was locked on a number of cryptocurrency exchanges due to code vulnerabilities.
+By the way, Wright is the main inspirer of the Bitcoin Satoshi Vision (BSV) cryptocurrency, which is designed to bring to life the “true vision of Satoshi” (as opposed to the functionality of the current version of BTC and Bitcoin Cash that allegedly distorts his idea).
+At the moment, there are only about 200 nodes in the BSV blockchain (Bitcoin has over 83,000), and recently trading in this coin was blocked on a number of crypto-exchanges due to code vulnerabilities.

 How many bitcoins does Satoshi have?

 If Satoshi Nakamoto is still alive and has access to his early Bitcoin addresses, then he is one of the richest people on the planet.
-Indeed, in the first year of Bitcoin’s existence, most of the blocks are most likely it was he who mined: other developers only occasionally joined for the sake of experiment.
+Indeed, in the first year of Bitcoin’s existence, most of the blocks were most likely mined by him: other developers only occasionally joined for the sake of experiment.

 According to some estimates, of the 1.6 million BTC generated in 2009, one million coins came from Satoshi.
 Experts have even more or less determined which addresses belong to Nakamoto.
 The coins stored on them were never spent – only 1,148,000 BTC.
 At the current exchange rate, this is about $ 38 billion.